4 Simple Ways to Save on Moving Costs

 After you purge your stuff, it is time to get packing.
 A great way to cut down on some of your moving expenses is to pack yourself.

 Office supply stores and moving companies charge a lot for boxes.
-Office Depot charges $1.39 a box, so you will spend around $14 for every 10 you pack.
-U-Haul charges $257 for a three- to four-bedroom household box kit.
+Office Depot charges $2 to $3 a box.
+U-Haul charges $283 for a three- to four-bedroom household box kit.
 If you packed using your own boxes you got for free, you could save almost $300, so why pay for moving boxes when you can get them for free?

 Most supermarkets have free empty boxes available at certain times.
 Just call ahead and ask.
 Liquor stores usually carry plenty of durable boxes that are good for packing heavy items.